 Some software manufacturers may issue “patches” that you need to install to update a program.
 Others may simply provide you with a completely new version of the software.
 “Before installing any update you receive, make sure it is legitimate, especially if it is emailed to you,” said Benardo.
 “Check the software manufacturer’s website or contact the company directly to verify the update’s validity.
 Criminals have been known to imitate software vendors providing a security update when, in fact, they are distributing malware.
 Once you confirm that an update is legitimate, install it as soon as possible to correct whatever security flaw might exist.”

-Only use security products from reputable companies.
-Some anti-virus software and firewalls can be purchased, while others are available free.
+Some antivirus software and firewalls can be purchased, while others are available free.
 Either way, it’s a good idea to check out these products by reading reviews from computer and consumer publications.
-Look for products that have high ratings for detecting problems and for providing tech support if your computer becomes infected.
+Look for products that have high ratings for detecting problems and providing tech support if your computer becomes infected.
 Other ways to select the right protection products for your computer are to consult with the manufacturer of your computer or operating system, or to ask someone you know who is a computer expert.

-Also, current versions of most popular Internet browsers and search engines often will indicate if you are visiting a suspicious website or a page that cannot be verified as trusted.
+Current versions of most popular Internet browsers and search engines often will indicate if you are visiting a suspicious website or a page that cannot be verified as trusted.
 It’s best not to continue on to pages with these kinds of warnings.
-Review your Internet browser’s user instructions and explore the "tools" and "help" tabs to learn more about the security settings and alerts offered.
+Review your Internet browser’s user instructions and explore the Tools and Help tabs to learn more about the security settings and alerts offered.